-The West defines self-love as a self-indulgence.
-It is a mindset which places self-interest above everything and leads to the slippery slope of narcissistic tendencies.
+The West defines self-love as self-indulgence.
+It is a mindset that places self-interest above everything and leads to the slippery slope of narcissistic tendencies.
 Eastern traditions see it differently.
 They use self-love as the antidote to these unhealthy tendencies.
 Rather than self-infatuation, it is self-compassion and self-acceptance.
 Cultivating healthy self-love enables us to access the virtues of the spirit.

 5) Storge — Familiar Love

 Storge is instinctual attachment.
 It refers to becoming attached to regular routines, places, and people.
 We feel safe when things are part of a routine.
-One of the most potent bonds is mother and child.
+One of the most potent bonds is between mother and child.
 It is an instantaneous and lasting bond created by the mystical alchemy of love.
 We see evidence of this in many creatures, not just humans.